vincehsanchez/GroupFiveProject1/README.md

 - Create charts to present the findings.
 - Implications of findings (what do they mean)
 - Identify the limitations of the analysis or data used.

+## What did we do?
+(provide breakdown on how we got data)

+(how we "cleaned" up the data)

+(how we wanted to compare data)

+(what did we see)

+(what predictions did we draw from data?)

+(what justifications can we present to our predictions?)

+(where do we go from here?)

+(disclose limitations of our data)

 ## Works Cited